auvishekdas/python-fundamentals/README.md

 * `​program42.py` — Explored Python's built-in zip() function to aggregate elements from multiple iterables (lists and strings) into parallel tuples for efficient data restructuring.
 * `​program43.py` — Implemented Factorial calculation using Recursion in Python.
 Mastered recursive logic flow, base case design, and efficient handling of algorithmic mathematical operations.
 * `program44.py` — Mastered File Handling operations in Python using various read mechanisms like `.read()`, `.readlines()`, indexing, and looping constructs to manipulate external text archives efficiently.
+* `program45.py` — Experimented with advanced File Handling techniques in Python, focusing on the architectural differences between Append (`"a"`) and Write (`"w"`) modes to manipulate external text files dynamically.

 ## 🛠️ Environment